questionlp/framework-laptop-16/README.md

 nmcli connection modify <ssid> wifi.powersave 0
 ```

+## Improving Laptop Sound

+In many cases, the sound that comes out of the speakers sounds a bit muddy and does not have good sound staging.
+To improve things a bit, I use [EasyEffects](https://github.com/wwmm/easyeffects) and the "Laptop" preset provided by [JackHack96/EasyEffects-Presets](https://www.youtube.com/watch?v=liQjYpy7KeE).

 ## 'License'

 Files and documentation included in this repository is free and unemcumbered software released into the public domain.
 For more information, see the included UNLICENSE file.